INFORMATION / GAL ORIENTATION

 Information sessions are held at the Seminole County Juvenile Justice Center, located at 190 Eslinger Way in Sanford.
 The sessions are free and open to the public, but an RSVP is appreciated.
 Call us at (407) 665-6078..

 Our children deserve well-equipped volunteers, so we provide 30 hours of pre-service training for prospective Guardians ad Litem.
 This is a combination of online and one full day of in-classroom training.
 Expect to learn about courtroom procedures, the unique needs of abused and neglected children, and the resources available in our community, among other topics.
 Successful completion of all online coursework, some homework assignments and attendance at in-classroom training, is required.

 All prospective Guardian ad Litem volunteers must complete an application (including references), fingerprinting, background screens, attend an interview, and be approved to attend before class begins.
-Some homework assignments - such as observing court - should be completed before class begins.
+Some homework assignments - such as observing court must be schedule and coordinated with Guardian ad Litem staff.